pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 1. If you are offering multiple league discounts, but also half season discounts, what discount(s) does a member receive when they register for one full season league and one half season league?
 2. If you are offering a student / couple / family / first timer discount, how are you determining who is a student / couple / family / first timer?
 Inevitably any of these will require custom fields and asking them during registration, and then you'll need to police it.
 3. Do your discounts stack with each other?
 Do only a subset of your discounts stack?
 Should a member receiving a 2 league, a half season, a senior, and a first timer discount all added together?

+If you have questions about your discounts, please watch the following discounts tutorial before contacting support: https://youtu.be/3h7oZzkYfkM

 ## Make Sure Fees are Required